PushkarP-404/ghost-text-package/README.md

 # @pushkar/ghost-text

+The original idea and desing is by Eric Lu, founder of AI typography platform Mixfont I have made an open-source tool which devs can use for thier project

 **Animated dot-field text rendering for the web.** Text decomposed into opposing-direction scrolling particle fields that create a spectral "ghost font" illusion on Canvas2D.

 > ⚠️ **This is not a font.** Ghost Text is a per-frame animated Canvas2D illusion.
 It needs a render loop, can't be indexed by search engines, won't work with SSR, and intentionally breaks if paused on a single frame.